cybozu-go/coil/docs/design.md

 ### IP addresses

-`coil-controller` periodically examines which IP addresses are kept for the node by examining etcd.
-It then queries the API server to obtain the currently running Pods, and reclaim IP addresses kept for missing Pods for a long time.

 `coild` periodically examines which IP addresses are kept for the node by examining etcd.
 If the IP address is no longer used by Pod even it is stored on etcd, `coild` frees the IP address.

 ### Address blocks

 When a node is removed from Kubernetes cluster, `coil-controller` reclaims address blocks kept for that node.
-If no IP addresses are kept for an address block, `coil-controller` returns it to the pool.

-`coild` periodically examines which address blocks are kep for the node by examining etcd.
-If the address block does not keep assigned IP addresses, `coild` returns the address block.

 When a Pod is removed, `coil` CNI plugins requests `coild` frees the IP address for the Pod by REST API.
 It also returns address blocks to the pool at the same time if they are no longer used.

+`coild` periodically examines which address blocks are kept for the node by examining etcd.
+If the address block does not keep assigned IP addresses, `coild` returns the address block.

 ### Routing tables